parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/living-with-parkinsons.md

   This section has broken this information down into 3 key topics:
   1. <a href="/learn/living-with-parkinsons/planning-and-future-care/progression-of-symptoms" class="internal-link">_Progression of Symptoms_</a> - things that **might** happen in more advanced Parkinson’s, though everyone is different and the symptoms are not certain to happen.
-  2. <a href="/learn/living-with-parkinsons/planning-and-future-care/future-care-options" class="internal-link">_End of Life_</a> – thinking about your future care and decision making, including Lasting Power of Attorney (LPA) and Advanced Care Planning.
+  2. <a href="/learn/living-with-parkinsons/planning-and-future-care/future-care-options" class="internal-link">_Future Care Options_</a> – thinking about your future care and decision making, including Lasting Power of Attorney (LPA) and Advanced Care Planning.
   3. <a href="/learn/living-with-parkinsons/planning-and-future-care/end-of-life" class="internal-link">_End of Life Planning_</a> – things you might want to think about to ensure your wishes are respected at the end of your life.

 - <a href="/learn/living-with-parkinsons/for-family-and-carers" class="internal-link">_Guidance for Families and Carers_</a> This section offers support for your family and caregivers, with resources on managing stress, anxiety, low mood, uncertainty, guilt, loss and changing relationships.
 It also discusses coping with changes, planning for the future and accepting help.